MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: MR-MedSeg

 \section{MR-MedSeg}

 \myparagraph{Dataset Overview.} The overview of our proposed MR-MedSeg dataset is shown in Figure~\ref{fig:dataset_overview}.
-As illustrated in the figure, we design five representative types of interaction scenarios tailored for multi-round entity-level medical reasoning segmentation, each reflecting realistic use cases in clinical practice.
-These scenarios each involve distinct forms of inter-instance relationships, including organ–lesion dependency, anatomical hierarchy, organ/tissue attribute association, spatial relationship, and strong inferential reasoning relationship.
-Figure~\ref{fig:dataset_overview} further presents the overall composition and proportions of these scenarios in MR-MedSeg. \textit{Additional detailed descriptions of each scenario and their corresponding inter-instance characteristics are provided in the Appendix.}

-\myparagraph{Data Construction Pipeline.} As illustrated in Figure \ref{fig:data_pipeline}, we design a semi-automatic pipeline for constructing the MR-MedSeg dataset.
-The details are as follows.
+As illustrated in the figure, we design five representative types of interaction scenarios tailored for multi-round entity-level medical reasoning segmentation, each reflecting realistic use cases in medical education practice.
+These scenarios each involve distinct forms of inter-instance relationships, including organ–lesion dependency, anatomical hierarchy, organ/tissue attribute association, spatial relationship, and strong inferential relationship.
+Figure~\ref{fig:dataset_overview} further presents the overall composition and proportions of these scenarios in MR-MedSeg. \myparagraph{Data Construction Pipeline.} As shown in Figure \ref{fig:data_pipeline}, we design a semi-automatic pipeline for constructing the MR-MedSeg dataset.